-Staff Finding: By following the recommended conditions of approval, staff finds that the proposal meets the adopted design guidelines for alterations and additions and is attempting to maintain the significance of the small structure while updating it to provide a habitable and rentable unit.
+Staff Finding: Complies as Proposed.
+By following the recommended conditions of approval, staff finds that the proposal meets the adopted design guidelines for alterations and additions and is attempting to maintain the significance of the small structure while updating it to provide a habitable and rentable unit.

-Regarding Criterion (3) -The economic effect of the new proposed structure on the historic value of the district or historic site.
+17.40.060.F (3) -The economic effect of the new proposed structure on the historic value of the district or historic site.

-Staff Finding: Not applicable, this is a rehabilitation of a Landmark located outside of a historic district.
+Staff Finding: Not Applicable.
+Not applicable, this is a rehabilitation of a Landmark located outside of a historic district.

-Regarding Criterion (4) The effect of the proposed new structure on the historic value of the district or historic site;

-Staff Finding: Not applicable, this is a rehabilitation and addition to a Landmark located outside of a historic district.
+17.40.060.F (4) The effect of the proposed new structure on the historic value of the district or historic site; Staff Finding: Not Applicable.
+Not applicable, this is a rehabilitation and addition to a Landmark located outside of a historic district.